Quantum Ruzsa Divergence to Quantify Magic: Preliminary

 \end{Def}

 The process of taking characteristic functions is the quantum Fourier transform that we consider.
-More details about the properties of the characteristic functions can be found in \cite{Gross06,montanaro2010quantum,BGJ23b}.
+More details about the properties of the characteristic functions can be found in \cite{BGJ23b,Gross06,montanaro2010quantum}.
 In this work, we also use $\Xi_{\rho}(\vec x)$ with $\vec x=(\vec p, \vec q)\in V^n$ and the expectation

-\begin{Def}[\bf Stabilizer states~\cite{Gottesman96, Gottesman97}] A pure stabilizer state $\proj{\psi}$ for an $n$-qudit system is the projection onto a stabilizer vector $\ket{\psi}$, namely a common unit eigenvector of an abelian (stabilizer) subgroup of the Weyl operators of size $d^n$.
-If the generators of the stabilizer group are $\set{g_1,...,g_n}_{i\in [n]}$ with $g_i\in \mathcal{P}_n$, then
+\begin{Def}[\bf Stabilizer states (Equation(7) in~\cite{Gottesman96} and Chapter 3 in~\cite{Gottesman97})] A pure stabilizer state $\proj{\psi}$ for an $n$-qudit system is the projection onto a stabilizer vector $\ket{\psi}$, namely a common unit eigenvector of an abelian (stabilizer) subgroup of the Weyl operators of size $d^n$.
+That is, if the generators of the stabilizer group are $\set{g_1,...,g_n}_{i\in [n]}$ with $g_i\in \mathcal{P}_n$, then the pure state $\ket{\psi}$ satisfying

+is called a pure stabilizer state.
+And the corresponding density matrix $\proj{\psi}$ can be written as

 A general stabilizer state is a mixed state $\rho$ obtained as a convex linear combination of pure stabilizer states; we denote the set of stabilizer states by STAB. \end{Def}

 \begin{Def}[\bf Minimal stabilizer-projection state] A quantum state $\rho$ is a {minimal stabilizer-projection state} (MSPS) associated with an abelian subgroup generated by $\set{g_i}_{i\in[r]}$ with $g_i\in \mathcal{P}_n$, if it has the following form